 Upgradability

-Acer laptops are generally easily upgradable, and Acer Aspire 5 A515 is no exception!
+Acer laptops are generally easily upgradeable.
+Thankfully, Acer Aspire 5 A515 is no exception!

-Accessing internal hardware is practically effortless – I simply unscrewed and removed the bottom cover.
+You can access its internal hardware by unscrewing and removing the bottom cover.
 After that, it’s easy to upgrade the RAM and SSD.

 The Aspire 5 comes in a plastic chassis that provides a solid feel.
 Its finish closely resembles that of aluminum but is actually plastic.
 It may not survive severe shocks but can surely endure slight impacts.